 Next using a little computer skill, you can turn that drawing into a digital image and play around with the colours and text to customise.

 Your finished work will make you money!

 Like the sound of that?
 Keep reading on how you can start this side hustle at home.

 Note: Skillshare has a wide range of online classes that you can use to learn a new skill or craft.
 This includes drawing, painting, and illustrations too.
-I have a free two–month trial available just for readers of this blog.
 You can use this coupon link to avail this Skillshare’s free 14 day trial and check out their courses.

 Ok, let’s get straight to the interview.